ensody/Kompressor/README.md

 ## Example: zstd

-Every compression algorithm implements the `Transform` interface.
+Every compression algorithm implements the `SliceTransform` interface.

 If the data fits in RAM you can simply call the `.transform(ByteArray)` extension function: